Lost Pyramids Egypt - Space Archaeology

-Dr Sahra Parcak pointing to an archaeological location on a display derived from space satellite imaging.
-From the BBC documentary Egypt's Lost Cities, aired Monday 30 May, 2011
+Dr Sarah Parcak pointing to an archaeological location on a display derived from space satellite imaging.

 Seventeen 'possible' lost pyramids are among the buildings identified in a new BBC sponsored and NASA facilitated satellite imaging survey of Egypt.